Green Lasagna with Béchamel (no ricotta)

 This post may contain affiliate links.
 Please read our disclosure policy.

-• Creamy, No Ricotta: The rich béchamel and creamy crème fraîche deliver luxurious, silky layers without ricotta.
+• Creamy, no ricotta: Rich béchamel and crème fraîche create silky layers without ricotta.
+If you love béchamel, try my Lasagna with Béchamel.

 See the recipe card below for the complete list of ingredients with exact quantities.